chalatz/tours/pages/info/reviews-comments-content.md

     recommended by Kiriakos. <br>\nSo all in all, 10 out of 10.
 Thank you for all of your assistance and I know that if any of my friends are going to Rhodes, I will definitely recommend you and your team.
-Thank you for a great day.  kind regards  Lindsay (Oct 4th) Sainte-rose, Reunion\n\n\nHi Nicholas, I just want to thank you once again for the perfect day we spent in Rhodes.
+Thank you for a great day.  kind regards  Lindsay (Oct 4th) Sainte-rose, Reunion\n\nHi Nicholas, I just want to thank you once again for the perfect day we spent in Rhodes.
 Michael was absolutely perfect and the memories that he gave us will last forever.
 I have posted an amazing review of your company and Michael on tripadvisor.
 I will tell everyone I know how great our experience with you was.
 Thanks again Jeff (Sept 28th)